Budgeted Embedding Table For Recommender Systems: Introduction

 Despite the possibility of balancing performance and embedding parameter size, these two types of methods are still away from practical use for two reasons.
 Firstly, such a desired balance is achieved by jointly optimizing an additional space complexity constraint on top of the recommendation objective.
-For example, in \cite{joglekar2020neural}, this is formulated as the difference between the budgeted embedding parameter size and the actual parameter consumption of the compressed embedding table.
 However, such an implicit loss term means that the resultant embedding table may not necessarily meet the desired parameter budget every time \cite{chentongkdd2021}.
 Moreover, the optimization quality is highly sensitive to the trade-off coefficient, which needs to be heuristically tuned for each memory budget.

 The second reason is that, to achieve optimal recommendation performance under each memory budget, the embedding size is decided on an instance-by-instance basis w.r.t. each user/item.
 Taking a recent RL-based method CIESS \cite{ciess} as an example, a policy network predicts the optimal action for every single user and item, based on which the backbone RS is trained and evaluated to calculate the reward, enabling training the policy network.
 On the one hand, ideally, the policy network is expected to be iteratively updated w.r.t. each instance (i.e., user/item), but this can be prohibitively inefficient given the large number of users and items.
 On the other hand, performing only one update per batch/epoch leads to slower convergence due to the aggregated nature of the reward function, and may potentially result in inferior generalization \cite{keskar2016large}.